-Here are four essential tips to ensuring you are making the right decision when it comes to a Madison criminal defense attorney:
+Here are four essential tips for to ensure that you make the right decision when it comes to a Madison criminal defense attorney:

-Consider the kinds of people you work best with in a professional capacity.
-When reviewing potential attorneys, apply these values to their professional persona to determine if they would be a suitable fit.
+Consider the sorts of people you work best with professionally.
+When reviewing potential attorneys, apply these values to their professional persona to determine whether they would be a good fit.

-A common mistake made by some who might be inexperienced with selecting and working with attorneys is a tendency to gravitate toward “known” lawyers in the area.
+A common mistake in selecting attorneys is the tendency to gravitate toward “known” lawyers in the area.

-Although your friend or relative may have had success with a particular attorney in the past, the specifics of their case may be far different from what you are currently faced with.
+Although your friend or relative may have had success with a particular attorney in the past, the specifics of their case may have been different than yours.
 Not every attorney fits every case.
-A lawyer specializing in investment fraud most likely won’t offer much to an OWI case.
-If you are advice from others concerning who is an effective attorney, be aware that the variety of attorneys stems from a variety of specialties, not all of which may apply to your case.
+A lawyer specializing in investment fraud probably won’t offer much to an OWI case.
+If you're asking others for recommendations, keep in mind that every lawyer tends to specialize in a particular field of law, so not all of them will be qualified to represent your case.

-If someone you know experienced similar circumstances within the sphere of criminal defense, here are three questions you can use to ascertain whether or not you should follow up with their referral:
+If someone you know experienced similar circumstances within the sphere of criminal defense, here are three questions you can use to determine whether or not you should follow up with their referral:

-- Did the attorney help to get the kind of results they were looking for?
+- Did the attorney help them get the kind of results they were looking for?

-- Did the attorney actively engage as knowledgeable counsel with trustworthy advice?
+- Did the attorney actively provide trustworthy advice?

 - If faced with similar circumstances in the future, would they use them again?